gilazo/notes/study/crossway/ephesians/templates/week 2.md

 **Apostle** - Means "one who is sent" and refers to  one who is an official representative of another.
 In the NT, refers specifically to those whom Jesus chose to represent. ^aa49cf

 **Predestination** - God's sovereign choice of people for redemption and eternal life.
 Also referred to as "election." ^063fa7

+**Redemption** - In the context of the Bible, the act of buying back someone who had become ensalved or something taht had been lost to someone else.
+Through his death and resurrection, Jesus purchased redemption for all believers `(Col. 1:13-14)` ^4a28c2